Help SSA create new resources and tools for your group:

 By Group Starting Specialist

 Last week I discussed one of the most important things in group starting: visibility and how to get your name out on your campus.
-Hopefully you all took that to the bottomless black holes you call your hearts and have either planned to attend your campus' activity fair or to hang those flyers we sent you (or some other idea that's equally awesome).
+Hopefully you all took that to heart and have either planned to attend your campus' activity fair or to hang those flyers we sent you (or some other idea that's equally awesome).

 You may be saying to yourself, "Ok, we hung our flyers.
 We have some interested students.
 We even wrote a constitution, have had organizational meetings, and have applied for recognition on our campus.
 What now?"
 Well, this week, I'd like to discuss coming up with a focus area for your group in the upcoming year and how to use that to plan your group's activities.